Maintenance Maintenance — Do I Need to Dissolve Pool Shock? Complete Dissolution Guide

 Granular Calcium Hypochlorite (Cal-Hypo)

-This is the most common granular shock, typically 65-70% available chlorine.
+This is the most common granular shock, typically 65-73% available chlorine (common grades are 68% and 73%).
 Always dissolve cal-hypo shock completely before adding.
 Use a 5-gallon bucket filled with pool water, add shock slowly while stirring, then pour the dissolved solution around the pool perimeter with the pump running.

 Granular Sodium Dichlor

 Dichlor shock dissolves more easily than cal-hypo but should still be pre-dissolved for best results.
-This stabilized shock adds cyanuric acid (CYA) to your pool, so monitor CYA levels carefully.
+This stabilized shock adds cyanuric acid (CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more →) to your pool, so monitor CYA levels carefully.
 Target CYA levels are 30-50 ppm for regular chlorine pools and 70-80 ppm for salt water generators.

 Liquid Sodium Hypochlorite

 Liquid chlorine (typically 10-12.5% sodium hypochlorite) can be added directly to your pool.
 Walk around the deep end perimeter while pouring to ensure even distribution.
-This is actually the preferred shock method for SLAM (Shock Level And Maintain) treatments when dealing with algae problems.
+This is actually the preferred shock method for SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) treatments when dealing with algae problems.

 Potassium Monopersulfate (Non-Chlorine Shock)